-To apply for either SSI or SSDI, the fastest method is through the internet- www.ssa.gov.
+To apply for either SSI or SSDI, the fastest method is through their website, www.ssa.gov.
 You can also call 800.772.1213 to initiate your application.

 If you need further legal information, contact the Cancer Legal Resource Center.
-They can provide legal assistance and direct you to local legal resources that may be available.
+The CLRC can provide legal assistance and direct you to local legal resources that may be available.

 Cancer and Careers is a great resource for all things employment related, including issues encountered when working during treatment or getting back to work after an absence for treatment.
 They also have resources for coworkers and managers to help them support the patient and understand the laws related to cancer patient rights, discrimination, privacy and benefits.

-Accessing life insurance is not out of the question after a cancer diagnosis, but it will require some extra leg work and effort on your point.
+Accessing life insurance is not out of the question after a cancer diagnosis, but it will require some extra legwork and effort on your point.
 Due to a pre-existing cancer diagnosis, you will likely be subject to higher premiums for life insurance.
 However, the longer you are cancer free, the more likely it is that your premiums won’t be as high.

 Every individual should have a will.
 Without one, any assets or property you own could become the property of the state in the event of your death.
-It is important to think about advance care planning early on in your cancer journey.
-Talk to an attorney who specializes in estate planning who can help you understand the various ways to spell out what you want in a will.
-If you need help accessing legal assistance, check out the great information available at the Cancer Legal Resource Center or call your local law school as many have legal aid clinics.
+It is important to talk to an attorney who specializes in estate planning who can help you understand the various ways to spell out what you want in a will.
+If you need help accessing legal assistance, contact the Cancer Legal Resource Center or call your local law school as many have legal aid clinics.
 Your social worker can also help you find legal resources.